Tell Whatcom County to Require a Thorough Environmental Review!

 The Opportunity

-Your voice can make Whatcom County keep its promise of a transparent, science-based permitting process.
-Together, we can:
+We encourage Whatcom County to keep its promise of a transparent, science-based permitting process:

 • Identify mitigations to safeguard Salish Sea communities from rail and shipping risks and impacts.